micmejia/bible-dump/AMPC/2 Timothy/2 Tim 1.md

-Do not blush _or_ be ashamed then, to testify to _and_ for our Lord, nor of me, a prisoner for His sake, but [[^d]with me] take your share of the suffering [to which the preaching] of the Gospel [may expose you, and do it] in the power of God.
+Do not blush _or_ be ashamed then, to testify to _and_ for our Lord, nor of me, a prisoner for His sake, but [with me] take your share of the suffering [to which the preaching] of the Gospel [may expose you, and do it] in the power of God.